 Simple tooth extraction

-Since in this procedure your tooth is showing, your Benicia Oral Surgery doctor needs only a of couple tools called an elevator and forceps to extract it.
+Since in this procedure your tooth is showing, your Benicia Oral Surgery doctor needs only a couple of tools called an elevator and forceps to extract it.
 The elevator loosens your tooth while the forceps grip the tooth and gently extract it from its socket.
 The procedure is painless as you will be given a local anesthetic before it begins to numb the entire area.
 A simple tooth extraction can be completed in a matter of minutes.

 Surgical tooth extraction

 Depending on the length and complexity of the procedure will determine your level of sedation.
-Simpler surgical procedures may only require a light sedation, whereas impacted wisdom teeth extraction might include general anesthesia.
+Simpler surgical procedures may only require light sedation, whereas impacted wisdom teeth extraction might include general anesthesia.

-For surgical tooth extractions it is necessary to cut into the gums and possibly remove small portions of bone.
+For surgical tooth extractions, it is necessary to cut into the gums and possibly remove small portions of bone.

 Why might I need a tooth extraction?